vhuicatnogr/Moodle-AI/README.md

 ## 🛠️ How to Use

 1. Navigate to your Moodle quiz.
-2. The solver interface will appear (or use the designated hotkey).
+2. The solver interface will appear.
 3.  **Extract:** Copy the question content provided by the script.
 4.  **Solve:** Paste it into your preferred AI.
 5.  **Inject:** Paste the AI's response back into the script's input field to automate the Moodle form.